 A homeowner is using an old drill with a loose bare wire inside it touching the outer metal housing.
 With the drill plugged in, the housing is charged with electricity.
 If it is used outside in the rain and the worker is standing on the ground, there is a path from the hot wire inside the drill through the worker to the ground.
 If electricity flows from hot to ground through the worker, it could be fatal.
-The GFCI can sense the current flowing through you because not all of the current is flowing from hot to neutral as it expects -- some of it is flowing through the worker to the ground.
-As soon as the GFCI senses that, it trips the circuit and cuts off the electricity.
+The GFCI can sense the current flowing through you because not all of the current is flowing from hot to neutral as it expects because some of the current is flowing through the worker to the ground.
+As soon as the GFCI senses a decrease in expected current, it trips the circuit and cuts off the electricity.

 Receptacle GFCI: Often found on construction work sites, outdoor areas and other locations where damp conditions do or could exist.
 The receptacle GFCI fits into the standard outlet box and protects users against ground faults when an electrical product is connected to the GFCI protected outlet.

 These should be tested after installation and once a month by:

 If a light or power tool remains "ON" when the "Test" button is pushed, the GFCI is not working properly or has been incorrectly installed (miswired).
 If this is the case, a qualified electrician needs to be contacted to properly wire or replace the GFCI device.

 Temporary/portable GFCI: A portable GFCI is an extension cord combined with a GFCI.
 It adds flexibility in using receptacles that are not protected by GFCIs.
 Extension cords with GFCI protection incorporated should be used when permanent protection is unavailable.